Above all, human interactions

-"Atera, help me" ou "Atera, ask Alice to come pick me up at 4pm".
-This is how we interact with our personal assistant Atera.
+"Ouay help me!" or, "Ouay asks Alice to come to pick me up at 4 pm".
+This is how the elderly interacts with Ouay.
 Through her small box, she communicates with the elderly but also with the family and the external care services.

-Thanks to its differents sensors embedded in the device, Atera has multiple means of detecting falls to warn if help is needed.
-Whether by voice, "Atera, Help" or by detection from sensors.
+Thanks to its sensors embedded in the device, Ouay has multiple means of detecting falls to warn if help is needed.
+Whether by voice, "Ouay help!" or through the sensors.

-Atera's ecosystem aims to make the elderly master of his autonomy and independence.
-The person gets the help she needs when she needs it.
-Thus, caregivers' time is used more efficiently and in a smarter wav
+Ouay's platform aims to make the elderly master of his autonomy and independence.
+The person gets the help required at the right time.
+Thus, caregivers' time is used more efficiently and in a smarter way.

-Interact with your parent throught a quick "good night daddy" or "don't forget your appointment tomorrow" by using a messaging app.
-But that's not all, Atera gives you feedback about your parent's activity.
-For example to detect mobility reduction.
+Interact with your parent through a quick "good night daddy" or "don't forget your appointment tomorrow" by using a messaging app.
+But that's not all, Ouay gives you feedback about your parent's activity.
+For example, to detect mobility reduction.

 The sum is more than the sum of its parts

-Atera brings together the elderly, his family and care services to the profit of everyone.
+Ouay brings together the elderly, his family and care services to the profit of everyone.
 Better autonomy, more independence, better lifestyle.
-The elderly interact with his family and care services through voice.
+The elderly interacts with his family and care services through voice.
 Family and care services use an app.

-"Atera, I go to the toilet" and she will check that you come back.
-"Atera, turn the light on" and lights up!.
+"Ouay I go to the toilet" and she will check that you come back.
+"Ouay turn the light on" and lights up!.
 More than a simple vocal assistant, she is always there for you, even in the dark night.

-"Atera, tell the nurse I won't take breakfast this morning".
+"Ouay tells the nurse I won't take breakfast this morning".
 This way the nurse is free to provide cares to someone else.
-Atera also let you keep contact with your family or your doctor.
-Atera does not remove social bonds, she reinforces them by increasing the interactions that you leads with.

-Student in industrial design engineering at HE-ARC, Loïc is in charge of developping Ouay with experts as well as the engineering of the hardware device.
+Student in industrial design engineering at HE-ARC, Loïc is in charge of the external relations as well as the hardware.
+Loïc is one of the co-founders